 Survey of the history of nonviolent actions and principles in what is now the United States, including groups such as Native Americans; Quakers; abolitionists; pacifists; and those in the women's suffrage, labor and civil rights movements.
 Study of the philosophical principles of nonviolence in relation to historical events and policies; assessment of justification of the principles and success or failure of the policies.
 Service component in Baltimore City after-school programs.
 Instructor: Frances Donelan

 For a full list of community-based learning courses, click here.

 The Peace House allows student activists and peace thinkers an opportunity to live in and to cultivate an environment of self-awareness and mutual support for the promotion of social justice.
 Each semester, members of the Peace House dedicate the term to an issue or project to promote and engage in social justice and activism.

 Peace House members function as an affinity group, making most decisions through consensus.
 They agree to meet at least once a week, for a minimum of 90 minutes, in addition to informal weekly participation.
 Peace House members commit to living in an intentional community that demands a dedication to group work and conflict resolution.

-For more information, please contact the Office of Community Living.
+For more information, please contact the Office of Residential Life.